owasp-dep-scan/dep-scan/README.md

 - GitHub
 - NPM

-### Linux OS flavours
+### Linux distros

 OSV is currently the only data source for OS vulnerabilities.
-Below are the flavours of Linux that can work with dep-scan.
+Below are the distros with OS vulnerability reporting.

 - Debian
 - Alpine

-Application vulnerabilities would be reported for all versions of Linux.
+Application vulnerabilities would be reported for all distros.

 ## Usage